-Prerequisites: DMA 010-050 or MAT 070 or MAT 003 Tier 2, DRE 098 or ENG 090 and RED 090 or ENG 002 or ENG 111
+Prerequisites: DMA 010-050 or MAT 070 or MAT 003 Tier 2 or BSP 4003 Tier 2, DRE 098 or ENG 090 and RED 090 or ENG 002 or BSP 4002 or ENG 111

 This course is the first of a two-course sequence which provides a comprehensive study of the anatomy and physiology of the human body.
 Topics include the structure, function, and interrelationship of organ systems with emphasis on the processes which maintain homeostasis.
 Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships.